Guided quantum walk: Results

 where $P_{gs}$ and $T$ denote the success probability and the evolution time of the algorithm, respectively. $TTS_{P_{target}}$ represents the total run time required to measure the solution state $\ket{z_{opt}}$ at least once, with a probability of $P_{target}$, over multiple runs of the algorithm.
 Note that the optimization phase is accounted for through the offset $N_{opt} \cdot T$.

 In Fig.~\ref{fig:ec_Eval_Sq}f, we show a comparison of the scaling of the optimal (smallest) $TTS_{99.99\%}$ achieved by the GQW, the QW, and linear QA as a function of the problem size $N$.
+Note that optimized locally adiabatic QA is excluded from this analysis, as it requires knowledge of the full spectral information about the optimization problem.
 Exponential fits ($a \cdot 2^{b \cdot N}$) are included as a reference.
 The data reveals that for small problem sizes, both the QW and linear QA demonstrate faster convergence to the solution state compared to the GQW, due to the GQW's initial optimization phase.
-However, for $N \geq 15$ and $N \geq 21$, respectively, the GQW surpasses both algorithms with a scaling factor of $b=0.12$, which is approximately four (two) times better than $b = 0.47$ ($b = 0.22$) for the QW (QA).
-Although the initial optimization phase in the GQW leads to an exponential scaling of $TTS_{99.99\%}$, the GQW's ability to focus solely on a subset of the graph for small values of $T$ (intermediate evolutions) enables a significantly more efficient utilization of computational resources compared to the other algorithms.
+However, for $N \geq 15$ and $N \geq 21$, respectively, the GQW surpasses both algorithms with a scaling factor of $b=0.12$, which is approximately four (two) times better than $b = 0.47$ ($b = 0.22$) for the QW (linear QA).
+Although the initial optimization phase in the GQW leads to an exponential scaling of $TTS_{99.99\%}$, the GQW's ability to focus solely on a subset of the graph for intermediate values of $T$ enables a significantly more efficient utilization of computational resources compared to the other algorithms.
 Furthermore, the fact that the exponential scaling is shifted into the optimization phase, while the single run times $T$ scale at most linearly with $N$ (see \secref{subsec:results:scaling_N}), offers the opportunity to distribute the optimization phase across multiple quantum computing devices, thereby providing an option to parallelize the process.
 This is a feature generally not feasible for QA due to the exponential scaling of $T$, but it could potentially allow solving large optimization problems on near-term quantum devices.